brennanburris/MECH-105-Project-Code/README.md

 ---
 7. Simpsons 1/3 Algorithm

-  - Simpsons 1/3 Rule Algorithm to find the Algorithm of Tabular Data
+  - Simpsons 1/3 Rule Algorithm to find the Integral of Tabular Data
 ---